Approaching 2024 and beyond requires renewed commitment to evolution and innovation.

 Firms must either upskill their auditors or invest in new talent with the education and qualifications around ESG to ensure the proper engagements occur.
 Reporting can be fragmented, difficult to decipher, and has been an issue where no standard has existed before.
 Comparisons can be hard to make.
 The introduction of the International Sustainability Standards Board (ISSB) in November 2021 has set out to improve the comprehensiveness and quality of ESG reporting with four key objectives.

 Attracting and retaining top talent in the tax and accounting industry can be a challenge.
 This is especially true as the demand for skilled auditors increases and competition from other firms and industries grows.
-In December 2022, The Wall Street Journal reported that more than 300,000 accountants and auditors had left their positions in the past two years.
+Not to mention the fact that, in recent years, more tax professionals have exited the industry than entered it.

-The rise of emerging technologies presents an opportunity for auditors to expand their and service offerings by employing technology to do more of the heavy lifting.
-The flip side is that the technology can be costly, and there is an assumption that senior professionals may not be prepared to invest in tool-based reporting.
-The need for continuing education and training requirements will continue to increase resulting in more auditors potentially opting for careers in other industries instead.
+The rise of emerging technologies presents an opportunity for auditors to expand their knowledge and service offerings by employing technology to do more of the heavy lifting.
+The flip side, however, is that the technology can be costly and disruptive to implement.
+Additionally, the need for continuing education and training requirements will continue to increase.

 With the rapid advancement of technology, auditors may find it challenging to keep up with new software tools and processes that are being used by clients, as well as adapt their own audit processes to remain efficient and effective.